mlswg/mls-protocol/draft-ietf-mls-protocol.md

 members).

-Like HPKE public keys, signature public keys are represented as opaque values in a format defined by the cipher suite's signature scheme.
+Like HPKE public keys, signature public keys are represented as opaque values in a format defined by the ciphersuite's signature scheme.

 ~~~ tls
 opaque SignaturePublicKey<V>;